 Do you ever sit down and wonder, what am I supposed to do next?
-Running your own direct sales business is amazing because you’re the CEO but… it also means there is no one telling you what to do.
+Running your own social selling business is amazing because you’re in charge but… it also means there is no one telling you what to do.

 These are the things you can try to do every day you're working your business.